murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 ```r
 > library("pcadapt")
 ```
-let's read in our vcf and our popmap as a metadata file to have population information
+Let's read in our vcf and our popmap as a metadata file to have population information

 ```r
 > vcf <- read.pcadapt("populations.snps.vcf", type = "vcf")